 In general, our research is focused on the development of novel ways to perform computation.
 Our research is highly interdisciplinary in nature, spanning across material science, physics, electrical engineering and computer science, and involves both theoretical and experimental work.
 This includes development of functional materials and investigating physical principles to implement novel electronic devices, exploration of novel high performance circuit architectures for general purpose and application specific tasks, and development of relevant algorithms and software tools.
 Our current research focus is on resistive switching ("memristive") effect in metal oxide thin-film devices and its applications in computing, specifically in the context of CMOL circuits.

 Selected Recent Papers

-Our lab is equipped with various electrical characterization tools including cryogenic probe station, Agilent B1500 parameter analyzer, and Agilent 81180A arbitrary waveform generator.
-The fabrication facilities (cleanroom with state-of-the-art e-beam, photo and nanoimprinting lithographies, various deposition tools etc.) and material characterization tools (XPS, SIMS, SEM, TEM, AFM) are provided by UCSB nanofabrication center and Materials department, respectively.
+Our lab is equipped with various electrical characterization tools including cryogenic probe station, Agilent B1500 parameter analyzers, and Agilent 81180A arbitrary waveform generator.
+The fabrication facilities (cleanroom with state-of-the-art e-beam, photo and nanoimprinting lithographies, various deposition tools etc.) and material characterization tools (XPS, SIMS, SEM, TEM, AFM) are provided by UCSB nanofabrication center and Materials department.
 The experimental and theoretical work is aided with COMSOL, Matlab, Labview, Cadence software and NVidea Tesla S1070 computer.

-Our research is funded by grants from NSF, AFOSR, DARPA, DENSO corporation, and gifts from Hewlett Packard Laboratories and Hellman Family Foundation.
+Our research is funded by grants from NSF, AFOSR, DARPA, ARO, DENSO Corporation, and gifts from Hewlett Packard Laboratories and Hellman Family Foundation.